-For information about the firm's derivative exposures and hedging activities, see "Note 7.
-Derivatives and Hedging Activities" in Part II, Item 8 "Financial Statements and Supplementary Data" in our Annual Report on Form 10-K.
+For information about our derivative exposures and hedging activities, see "Note 7.
+Derivatives and Hedging Activities" in Part I, Item 1 "Financial Statements (Unaudited)" in our Quarterly Report on Form 10-Q.

 Derivative Net Cash Outflows

 The LCR Rule requires that derivative NCOs reflect outflows and inflows resulting from contractual settlements related to derivative transactions occurring over a 30 calendar-day period.
 These outflows and inflows can generally be netted at a counterparty level if subject to a valid qualifying master netting agreement.
 In addition, the LCR Rule requires that NCOs reflect certain contingent outflows related to a firm's derivative positions that may arise during a 30 calendar-day stress scenario, including: